 Ordinarily points transfer at a 1:1 ratio (in 1,000 point increments), while through this promotion you’d get 1,300 Flying Club points for every 1,000 Membership Rewards points transferred.

 For context, Amex seems to offer a 30% transfer bonus to Virgin Atlantic Flying Club two or three times per year.
-Prior to this, we had already seen two transfer bonuses so far this year from Amex to Virgin Atlantic — one in March and one in September.
+Prior to this, we saw the last transfer bonus from Amex to Virgin Atlantic at the very end of 2022, as well as in the spring of 2023.

 Should you transfer Amex points to Virgin Atlantic?